tighten/lambo/readme.md

 There are also a few optional behaviors based on the parameters you pass (or define in your config file), including creating a database, migrating, installing Jetstream, running Valet Link and/or Secure, and running a custom bash script of your definition after the fact.

-## Customizing Lambo
+# Customizing Lambo

 While the default actions Lambo provides are great, most users will want to customize at least a few of the steps.
 Thankfully, Lambo is built to be customized!

-There are two ways to customize your usage of Lambo: command-line arguments and a config file.
+There are three ways to customize your usage of Lambo: command-line arguments, a config file, and an "after" file.

 Most users will want to set their preferred configuration options once and then never think about it again.
 That's best solved by creating a config file.

 But if you find yourself needing to change the way you interact with Lambo on a project-by-project basis, you may also want to use the command-line parameters to customize Lambo when you're using it.

-### Creating a config file
+## Creating a config file

 You can create a config file at `~/.lambo/config` rather than pass the same arguments each time you create a new project.